FreeformRobotics/Progressive-Self-Distillation-for-Ground-to-Aerial-Perception-Knowledge-Transfer/README.md

 # Progressive Self-Distillation for Ground-to-Aerial Perception Knowledge Transfer

 We introduce the ground-to-aerial (GoA) distillation that transfers the perception knowledge from a UGV for ground viewpoint perception to drone perception tasks.
 This repo provides a novel semi-supervised learning framework that solves GoA perception knowledge distillation with labeled images from the ground viewpoint as well as unlabeled images from flight viewpoints.
-More detailed information, please check our [paper](https://arxiv.org/pdf/2208.13404.pdf).
+For more detailed information, please check our [paper](https://arxiv.org/pdf/2208.13404.pdf).

 Results
 -